Clayton South

 Population growth drivers in Clayton South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Clayton South statistical area (Lv2) is around 15,178.
-This reflects a growth of 1,797 people since the 2021 Census, which reported a population of 13,381.
-The change was inferred from AreaSearch's resident population estimate of 15,138 in June 2024, based on the latest ERP data release by the ABS and an additional 284 validated new addresses since the Census date.
-This results in a population density ratio of 1,911 persons per square kilometer, above the national average assessed by AreaSearch.
-Clayton South's growth rate of 13.4% since the 2021 census exceeded the SA3 area's 6.8% and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 88.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Clayton South's estimated population is around 15,202 as of Feb 2026.
+This reflects a growth of 1,821 people since the 2021 Census, which reported a population of 13,381.
+The increase is inferred from AreaSearch's estimate of 15,138 residents following ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,914 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Clayton South's growth rate of 13.6% since the 2021 census exceeds both the SA3 area (6.9%) and national averages.
+Overseas migration contributed approximately 88.0% of overall population gains recently.

 Frequently Asked Questions - Population